imThaku/fivem-es_extended/README.md

 Loadouts are saved in database and restored on spawn

-Save loadout

-Save position and restore it at spawn
+Positions are saved in database and restored on spawn

 --- INSTALL ---